Rookout/piper/docs/enviorment_variables.md

   The address of Argo Workflows Server.

 * ARGO_WORKFLOWS_CREATE_CRD
-  Wheter to directly send Workflows instruction or create a CRD in the Clutser.
+  Whether to directly send Workflows instruction or create a CRD in the Cluster.

+* ARGO_WORKFLOWS_NAMESPACE
+  The namespace of Workflows creation for Argo Workflows.

+* KUBE_CONFIG
+  Path to local kubernetes configuration